 Valerie, together with racetrack veterinarian Dr. Margaret Ohlinger and Finger Lakes trainer Phyllis Shetron, began a hurried attempt to find the other eight horses that had made the trip to Pennsylvania with Trigger Happy Jill.
 While Dr. Ohlinger worked diligently at the track to trace the missing horses, Phyllis and Valerie traveled to Pennsylvania in their quest to find the horses and bring them home.

 What they found appalled them.
 Most of the horses had ended up in temporary homes that placed them in imminent danger.
 One horse, Polish Jig, (photo above right) was found emaciated, with open, untreated wounds, tied in a filthy, dark stall with no food or water.
+Finding an electrician near me is easy when you call Fielack Electric.
 Negotiations were made with owners of horses deemed to be at the greatest risk, and three of the nine were bought back and brought home to their relieved owners.
 Trigger Happy Jill remained in the care of Angel Acres and was adopted out to a local veterinarian and his family.
 Today she has a new career as a polo pony, and has become one of the better polo ponies in the Northeast.

 Not all the horses were as fortunate.
 For a gelding named Austin’s Awesome, help did not arrive soon enough.
 He was sent to slaughter after going through the livestock auction in Athens.
 Yet another horse, Emily’s Dad, was never found. (see photos below of Polish Jig upon her return from her harrowing experience)